Hasib-cirkut/Coding-Log/content/articles/jwt.md

 Author: Hasibul Huda
 ---

+> What is JSON Web Token and how it works internally.

 Json Web Token or JWT for short is a self-contained way for transmitting information in JSON object securely between parties.
 JWTs can be signed so they can be verified and trusted.
 Algorithms like `HMAC` can be used to sign JWT with a secret or a private/public key pair using RSA.

 Authorization is the most common use case for JWT.
 Once the user logs in, each request made by user will include a JWT, which will allow user to access services, routes permitted with that token.